% Nftfw(1) | Nftfw documentation

 The steps from (4) above could result in a broken system if parts of the installation fails. nftfw avoids the possible disaster by storing a backup copy of the kernel's rules before attempting any update.
 On failure, nftfw reverts to the backup rules.

 The whitelist action is a scanner for the system's wtmp(5) or utmp(5) file.
-The system records user logins in this file along with the IP address used to access the system. nftfw creates a file named for the IP address in /usr/local/etc/nftfw/whitelist.d as long as the IP address is global.
-On the next load run, these addresses will find their way into the firewall accepting connections before any further checking.
-The effect is to whitelist remote users of the system.
+The system records user logins in this file along with the IP address used to access the system. nftfw creates a file named for the IP address in /etc/nftfw/whitelist.d as long as the IP address is global.

-The blacklist command is a file scanner creating IP address files in /usr/local/etc/nftfw/blacklist.d.
-The scanner reads pattern files from /usr/local/etc/nftfw/patterns.d.
+The blacklist command is a file scanner creating IP address files in /etc/nftfw/blacklist.d.
+The scanner reads pattern files from /etc/nftfw/patterns.d.
 Pattern files contain a file name (or a range of files given by shell glob rules), the relevant ports for blocking and a set of regular expressions matching offending lines in the nominated log files.

 When nftfw finds a match, it updates a sqlite3(1) database with the information and uses the frequency of matches (given in the config file) to decide whether to blacklist the IP.